Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states 'Get a list of alert groups' which is a clear verb and resource, but it does not differentiate from sibling tools like get_alerts or get_silences.
-The term 'alert groups' is left undefined, and with similar sibling tool names, the purpose is not uniquely identifiable.
+The description states 'Get a list of alert groups', which is a clear verb and resource, but lacks context on what constitutes an alert group and does not differentiate from sibling tools like get_alerts or get_silences.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.